lwf/bosun-monitor.github.io/index.md

 * Can run on any operating system which supports [Go](http://golang.org/) (which includes Windows and Linux)
 * Auto-detects new services and starts sending metrics immediately; properly designed alerts will also apply to these new services and allow for minimal maintenance on the side of the operator
 * Easily ingests metrics from services with a simple JSON/REST API so you can easily get application layer and business metrics into the system
 * Aggregation support so your monitoring need not be purely host-based (and you don't need to worry about aggregating metrics from multiple servers yourself)

+### Go Try it!

+You can go try bosun easily using the docker image that comes with everything you need, just follow the [getting started guide]({{site.github.url}}/gettingstarted.html).

 ### Early Access Monitoring System